-Bus on Shoulder - The footprint for the proposed Preferred Alternative has been developed to accommodate bus on shoulder if it is desired in the future.
-Commencement of bus on shoulder service will be subject to further traffic and operations analysis, coordination with other regional transit initiatives and studies, development of operating agreements with transit operators, and assessment of potential partnership on funding resources.
+Bus on Shoulder

+The footprint for the proposed Preferred Alternative has been developed to accommodate bus on shoulder if it is desired in the future.
+Commencement of bus on shoulder service will be subject to further traffic and operations analysis, coordination with other regional transit initiatives and studies as mentioned above, development of operating agreements with transit operators, and assessment of potential partnership on funding resources.
 The Preferred Alternative included wider shoulders to accommodate bus on shoulder but did not explicitly identify bus on shoulder.
-This revision was made because agency comments requested bus on shoulder operations be identified in the Preferred Alternative.
+This revision was made to accommodate agency comments requesting bus on shoulder operations be identified in the Preferred Alternative.

+Cul-De-Sacs

-Cul-De-Sacs - While local street connections to on- and off-ramps from I-70 will still be removed, local road connectivity will be maintained.
+While local street connections to on- and off-ramps from I-70 will still be removed, local road connectivity will be maintained.
 All cul-de-sacs have been removed from the Preferred Alternative improvements.
-This revision was made because agency comments requested the removal of all cul-de-sacs to maintain connectivity, easier maintenance, and better emergency response capability.
+This revision was made to accommodate agency and public comments requesting the removal of all cul-de-sacs to maintain connectivity, easier maintenance, and better emergency response capability.

+Brooklyn Avenue

-Brooklyn Avenue - The Brooklyn Avenue half diamond interchange will not be closed.
+The Brooklyn Avenue half diamond interchange will not be closed.
 The existing Brooklyn Avenue half diamond interchange will remain open and in place.
-In addition, the eastbound I-70 off ramp to Brooklyn Avenue will be converted to a decision lane exit to allow for the auxiliary lane between The Paseo and Prospect Avenue.
-The westbound I-70 on-ramp from Brooklyn Avenue will be lengthened by removing the 14th Street connection into the on-ramp.
-This revision was made because public comments expressed concerns with patrons getting to their business location.
+In addition, the eastbound I-70 off-ramp to Brooklyn Avenue will be converted to a decision lane exit to allow for the auxiliary lane between The Paseo and Prospect Avenue and the westbound I-70 onramp from Brooklyn Avenue will be lengthened by removing the 14th Street ramp connection.
+This revision was made to accommodate public comments expressing concerns with patrons getting to their business location.

-Manchester Trafficway Interchange - During the DEIS, the Manchester Design-Build project improvements, described in the Draft EIS No-Build Alternative, added westbound and eastbound auxiliary lanes between the U.S. 40 and the Manchester Trafficway interchanges and improved the westbound weaving area between I-435 and Manchester Trafficway and was completed in December 2015.
+Manchester Trafficway Interchange

+Build Alternative, added westbound and eastbound auxiliary lanes between the U.S. 40 and the Manchester Trafficway interchanges and improved the westbound weaving area between I-435 and Manchester Trafficway and was completed in December 2015.
 MoDOT evaluated the independent Manchester Design-Build project for environmental impact and since there were no significant impacts, prepared a Categorical Exclusion.

+I-435 Interchange

-I-435 Interchange - The proposed design of the I-435 interchange was revised to a partial turbine interchange.
+The design of the I-435 interchange was revised to a partial turbine interchange design.
 This design will replace the southbound I-435 to eastbound I-70 off-ramp with a two-lane fly-over ramp that will tie into the northbound I-435 to eastbound I-70 ramp before merging with eastbound I-70.
-The northbound I-435 to westbound I-70 off-ramp will be replaced with a fly-over ramp that will tie into the southbound I-435 to westbound I-70 ramp before merging with westbound I-70.
+Replace the northbound I-435 to westbound I-70 off-ramp with a fly-over ramp that will tie into the southbound I-435 to westbound I-70 ramp before merging with westbound I-70.
 Realign the eastbound I-70 to northbound I-435 off-ramp and the westbound I-70 to southbound I-435 off-ramp.
 Replace I-435 bridges over I-70.
-This design revision was made to improve the traffic flow through the I-435 Interchange after MoDOT engineers reviewed the design of the interchange and determined that the turbine interchange design would improve traffic flow more and still stay inside the existing right-of-way.
+This design revision was made after MoDOT engineers reviewed the design of the interchange and determined that the turbine interchange design would improve traffic flow more and still stay inside the existing right-of-way.